MikeAvgeros/fitz-composer/README.md

 -   ### Am I Responsive?

     - During the testing phase, I ran further tests on my site's responsiveness using the Am I Responsive website.
-This has helped me identify some font sizing inconsistencies that were not so visible with the Google Development Tools.
+This has helped me identify some font size and button width inconsistencies that were not so visible with the Google Development Tools.

 -   ### Techsini Multi Device Mockup Generator

     - During my testing phase, I also ran further tests on my site's responsiveness using the Multi Device Website Mockup Generator on Techsini.
 I then compared my findings with the mockups from Am I Responsive.
+I have also used their screenshot functionality to import a mockup of my site onto this README.

 ## Form Validation

 -   I made sure to validate my forms and ran suitable tests using different input scenarios.
 I can confirm that all of them behaved as expected.

 -   I have tested that my required input attributes behaved as expected and warned users to fill the required fields.

+-   I have tested that the submitted form is being sent to my email address containing all the information added by the user.

 ## HTML Validation